linode/docs/docs/networking/vpn/configuring-openvpn-client-devices.md

 ### Windows

 Windows has no native SCP or SFTP support.
 See [our Filezilla guide](/docs/tools-reference/file-transfer/filezilla) to use it for transferring the files.
+Windows will also need [7zip](http://www.7-zip.org/) to extract the tarball.

 ## Client-Side Configurations